intel/terraform-intel-gcp-vm/examples/gcp-windows-vm-ico-by-densify/README.md

   <img src="https://github.com/intel/terraform-intel-gcp-vm/blob/main/images/logo-classicblue-800px.png?raw=true" alt="Intel Logo" width="250"/>
 </p>

-# Intel Cloud Optimization Modules for Terraform
+## Intel Cloud Optimization Modules for Terraform

 © Copyright 2023, Intel Corporation

-## Intel GCP Linux VM on default network using Intel Cloud Optimzier(ICO) by Densify recommendations
+## Intel GCP Windows VM on default network using Intel Cloud Optimzier(ICO) by Densify recommendations

 <p align="center">
   <img src="https://github.com/intel/terraform-intel-gcp-vm/blob/main/images/azure-vm-ico.png?raw=true" alt="Intel + Densify Logo" width="250"/>
 </p>

-This module creates a Linux VM on the default network named "ico-test" from sizing values in the densify_recommendations map.
+This module creates a Windows VM on the default network named "ico-test" from sizing values in the densify_recommendations map.
 Using this example requires a "densify_recommndations.auto.tfvars" file.
 You are expected to generate this file so this is a sample file only.
 The sample densify_recommendations map found in this directory is in the same format that Densify would provide.